Self Sabotaging Relationships: Causes, Signs & Ways to Stop

 10. Withholding sex & touch

 Do you or your withdraw affection, touch, or sex when triggered?
-Using sex as bait is a dangerous game to play and can often entangle with one partner committing infidelity.
-Intimacy is an important aspect of the relationship and should not be turned into a game of manipulations.
+Using sex as bait is a dangerous game to play and can often entangle one partner in committing infidelity.

 Instead, use it to get close to your partner and establish a stronger bond.